Shub1427/Shub1427.github.io/pages/gfx-hal-initials/index.md

 <Blockquote type="warn">
   This blog is a <b>Work in Progress</b>.
-As I complete learning few things one by one, I will update the doc accordinly.
+As I complete learning few things one by one, I will update the doc accordingly.

   <br />
   <br />